 The Minority concentration is calculated using the 2014-2018 ACS five-year estimates, the most recent available data.
 By averaging Block Group-level data, NFRMPO staff determined a regional average 25.44 percent of people identify as minority.
-Block Groups with a minority percentage above the regional average of are considered EJ areas.
+Block Groups with a minority percentage above the regional average are considered EJ areas.
 Despite a lower total population living within the NFRMPO region, Weld County has 17,470 more minority residents than Larimer County.
+This data is shown in Table 6.

-Table 0-3: Minority Populations by County and NFRMPO, 2018
+Table 6: Minority Populations by County and NFRMPO, 2018